twstokes/swift-gfx-wrapper/README.md

 ## Getting started

 ### Initialize Git submodules
-Install the Adafruit GFX Library by running: `git submodule update --init`
+Install the Adafruit GFX library by running: `git submodule update --init`

 A Swift Playground and an example project are included in this library to get started.
 SwiftUI is optional.
 Anything that can observe changes to pixels will work. `GFXMatrix` can be subclassed to fit your needs.

+## Basic Usage

+After initializing a `GFXMatrix`, you should be able to use it similarly to the Adafruit GFX library.
+The most important pieces are:

+- `.setDrawCallback` - this is the closure that's called for every pixel being drawn
+- `.setFrameBlock` - this is the closure that's ran on every "step" (equivalent to the `loop()` Arduino function)

+The example code covers:

+1. Setting up a pixel buffer
+2. Initializing a matrix and setting the draw callback function
+3. Initializing a driver to run the step function on the matrix
+4. Calling a graphics routine that sets the frame block

 ## Supported platforms